-Setbacks Cause People to Give Up
+Setbacks in Life Cause People to Give Up

-Creating resolutions and being unable to achieve them, regardless of the reason, can demoralize and deter us from setting goals in the future, or illicit responses such as shame or guilt.
-In my work as a clinician specializing in mental health and substance use disorders, shame and guilt are two of the most significant factors that prevent struggling individuals from seeking treatment and pursuing their recovery.
+What is resolution vs. goal?
 Oxford Languages defines a resolution as “a firm decision to do or not to do something.”
 This idea is counterintuitive to what we, as therapists, teach our clients struggling with substance misuse: reaching goals is often not so “black and white” and clients must be willing to accept an imperfect path and reroute when necessary.
+Overcoming resolution failure is challenging and can interfere with recovery goals.

-When people run into setbacks – or, in the case of individuals struggling with addiction, substance recurrence (“relapse”) – they can feel disheartened to continue making firm resolutions.
-Those with substance use disorders are also contending with a multifaceted condition.
 Specifically, they must overcome the multi-dimensional aspects of addiction, including genetic factors, trauma history, social circumstances, and physiological addiction, how the body responds to and becomes dependent on substances.

 Break Down Resolutions Into Smaller Goals

-Because overcoming addiction can feel like an uphill battle, we highly encourage clients to “stay in the day” while moving towards their goals and give themselves the time, grace, and opportunity to make long-lasting changes.
 I recommend making incremental or quarter-inch changes in the direction clients would like to head.
 Perhaps they want to move toward building stronger relationships with their family, finding rewarding work, or exploring passions that may have been neglected during their alcohol or drug use.
-Other simpler goals in the New Year might include practicing gratitude or reaching out for help when needed.
-This way of thinking in terms of small, manageable steps toward larger goals can offer a more sustainable approach to living with and recovering from a substance use disorder.

 Reflect and Build Upon Past Achievements

 Rather than focusing on resolutions, I tend to focus on yearly reflections for growth with clients.
 This is an approach that anyone can apply to their goal-setting process, whether they have a history of substance use or not.
+Self-compassion phrases and positive energy affirmations can go a long way.
+Developing a positive mindset takes time, but mindset development will be well worth it for you in the long run.

 Incorporate Fun and Connection to Improve Success